| 1. Hiring

 listing your home for a realistic price than letting

-it idle on the market as an over-priced unit.
+it idle on the market as an over-priced property.
 If you

 do feel an agent is suggesting an unrealistic